12 Best Hiking Trails near Missoula, MT

 The view from the "M" rewards the effort nicely.
 The entire Missoula Valley comes into focus, including other prominent peaks in the area like Lolo Peak, Mount Jumbo, and Ch-Paa-Qn.
 Sunsets from this elevated vantage point also tend to leave a lasting impression.

 And the hike doesn't have to stop at the "M." If stiff leg muscles allow, the trail continues up the mountain until reaching the summit.
-It's another mile and approximately 1,300 feet to reach the top from the "M," making for a worthy challenge and even better views.
+It's another mile and approximately 1,300 feet beyond the "M" to reach the summit, making for a worthy challenge and even better views.

 Mount Sentinel has several other hiking trails worth checking out.
 Farther south on the western face, trails like the Mo Z Trail and Pengelly Ridge Trail offer alternatives to reaching the summit.
 Similarly, Hellgate Canyon Trail, accessible from the Kim Williams Trail on the northern flank, also provides a challenging route to the top.